Key takeaways

 These tools make perfect sense if:

-• Budget is extremely tight and $30 to $50 per month is your ceiling.
+- Budget is extremely tight and an entry-level subscription is your ceiling.
 Getting organised with a job management tool is a great first step, and you can add automation later as revenue grows.

 There is no shame in starting here.
 Every well-automated business started with getting the basics right.